Kralja Tomislava 7

 Most kayaking tours include swimming stops near caves and hidden rocky beaches, which makes this one of the best ways to mix sightseeing with actual Adriatic time.

-A Locally Themed Escape Room Adventure
+Try a Locally Themed Escape Room in Lapad

-If you want something genuinely different from standard sightseeing, this is one of the most unique indoor things to do in Dubrovnik.
+If you want something genuinely different from standard sightseeing, Puzzle Punks Escape Room in Lapad is one of Dubrovnik’s most unique interactive activities.

 It’s exciting, immersive, and surprisingly addictive — the kind of experience that makes people forget about their phones for an hour and just focus on the mission.